zdravkov/kendo-docs/getting-started/framework/data-attribute-initialization.md

     var dataSource = new kendo.data.DataSource( {
         data: [ "One", "Two" ]
     });
-    kendo.init($("#container"));
+    kendo.bind($("#container"));
     </script>

 ## Templates

 Template configuration can be set via data attributes as well.
-The attribute value will be resolved as the `id` attribute of a `script` element which represents the template.
+The attribute value will be resolved as the `id` attribute of a `script` element with the template contents.

 ### Example - set the template of a Kendo UI widget